-- 1. The procedure for requesting absence in school time will be: - a) The parent or carer will obtain a "Request for Absence" form from the school office. - b) The parent or carer will fill in and return the form, which should include a full explanation of the request and, where relevant, explaining why a request is exceptional.
+- I. The procedure for requesting absence in school time will be: - a) The parent or carer will obtain a "Request for Absence" form from the school office. - b) The parent or carer will fill in and return the form, which should include a full explanation of the request and, where relevant, explaining why a request is exceptional.
 Parents may submit a separate letter if they wish.
-The request must be submitted no later than 2 weeks before any holiday request date - c) The Headteacher will decide whether to authorise an absence in line with this policy, local guidelines and DfE guidelines which state no absence should be authorised unless there are exceptional circumstances. - d) If an absence is taken that is unauthorised, a fixed penalty notice is likely to be issued by the local authority.
+The request must be submitted no later than 2 weeks before any holiday request date - c) The Headteacher will decide whether to authorise a holiday in line with this policy, local guidelines and DfE guidelines which state no absence should be authorised unless there are exceptional circumstances.
+If a holiday is taken that is unauthorised, the issuing of a fixed penalty notice may be considered.
 This would only be the case should the holiday be 10 sessions (5 days) or more.